Do You Heat Pesto Sauce?

 Long answer

-We're often asked whether you're supposed to heat up pesto, and 99% of the time we advise against it, especially if you're talking about the kind of fresh pesto you find in supermarkets' chilled sections.
+We're often asked whether you're supposed to heat pesto, and 99% of the time, we advise against it, especially if you're talking about the kind of fresh pesto you find in supermarkets' chilled sections.

-The reason is because pesto is designed to be a raw sauce.
-Cooks and manufacturers go to great lengths to preserve the freshness of the ingredients, so heating up your pesto just destroys all that hard work.
+Pesto is designed to be a raw sauce.
+Cooks and manufacturers go to great lengths to preserve the freshness of the ingredients, so heating your pesto destroys all that hard work.

 This is not to say pesto must be eaten cold.
 If you're serving pesto with pasta, for example, once you've drained your pasta and stirred through the pesto, the pasta's residual heat will naturally warm the sauce without the need to apply any additional heat.